20 Best Crypto Tools for Analysis, Trading, and Research in 2026

 Nansen

 Nansen focuses on tracking and labeling blockchain wallets.
-It helps users see how large holders, funds, and active traders move assets across chains and protocols.
-This makes it easier to spot accumulation, exits, and changes in behavior before they become obvious in price charts.
+It helps users monitor how large holders, funds, and active traders move assets across chains and protocols, making it easier to identify accumulation, exits, and behavioral shifts before they appear in price charts.

-The platform is often used by teams and advanced users who want to follow capital movement rather than short-term price action.
-Nansen is especially useful for analyzing DeFi activity, token launches, and wallet behavior across multiple blockchains.
+The platform is widely used by teams and advanced participants who prioritize capital flow over short-term price movements.
+It is particularly effective for analyzing DeFi activity, token launches, and wallet behavior across multiple blockchains.

 Dune Analytics